 To prepare the mirliton, slice them in half lengthwise and remove the seed with a spoon.

 Add them to a large pot of boiling water for about 30 minutes until they are tender when probed with a fork or a wooden skewer.
 Remove them to a rack and allow them to cool.
 When the mirlitons have cooled, peel and roughly chop them.
+Place the chopped mirliton in a strainer to drain.

-Note on Peeling the Mirliton: Peel the softened mirlitons with a paring knife or vegetable peeler.
+Lagniappe Tip: Peel the softened mirlitons with a paring knife or vegetable peeler.
 Optionally you could peel the raw mirliton, then de-seed and chop them before boiling.
 Give the softened mirliton a rough chop and set them aside. (see Hints and Tips about the skin).

-Peel, de-seed and chop the tomatoes, if using fresh.
+Peel, de-seed, and chop the tomatoes if using fresh.
 If using canned tomatoes, drain them in a strainer but hold on to the liquid.

-Note on peeling tomatoes: Slice a crosshatch over the stem of the tomatoes and lower them into the boiling water for about a minute and a half.
+Lagniappe Tip: Slice a crosshatch over the stem of the tomatoes and lower them into the boiling water for about a minute and a half.
 Remove the tomatoes to an ice bath for about 5 minutes.
 Once the tomatoes are cooled the skin is easy to pull off.
 Deseed the peeled tomatoes and give them a rough chop.
 Set the chopped tomatoes aside.
 Here's my short article on how to peel tomatoes.

 Cut day-old french bread into about ½-inch cubes.
 Use the crust and any crumbs that develop.
 You can also use store-bought prepared bread cubes.